 Forensic Readiness Planning

-Effective preservation of data and the appropriate analysis of it is now a pre-requisite for investigations where data has been compromised or is required for review as part of any type of litigation or regulatory enquiry.
+The effective preservation and analysis of data is now a pre-requisite for investigations, where data has been compromised or is required for review as part of any type of litigation or regulatory enquiry.
 Failure to act swiftly and preserve data could be costly.
 Prompt effective action will help to reduce litigation, minimise business disruption and limit any regulatory investigation.

 In this digital age, electronic information is prevalent in all areas of business.
 This information may be required in many and varied investigative situations including eDisclosure requests, data breaches, commercial disputes, fraud or employee disciplinaries.
 If an organisation has not considered forensic readiness as part of an information security policy, it is likely to be unprepared for an investigation involving digital evidence.